digitallysavvy/agora-signaling-demo/GUIDE.md

 }
 ```

-The [`ui.js`](ui.js) imports the `style.css`, defines functions for dynamically adding/removing `<div/>` elements and managing the container's grid layout, along with functions for adding the animation and fade classes.
+The [`ui.js`](ui.js) imports the `style.css`, defines functions for dynamically adding/removing `<div/>` elements and managing the container's grid layout, along with functions for adding animation and fade classes.
+These functions collectively allow the app to provide a responsive and interactive experience for users in the Agora signaling channel.

 ## Agora Signaling

-The [Agora Signaling SDK](hhttps://www.agora.io/en/products/signaling/) simplifies the development process for building scalable real-time signaling applications.
-Agora Signaling SDK is pretty straight forward in how it works: you initialize the SDK by creating a `client`, use that client to `subscribe` to a `channel`.
+The [Agora Signaling SDK](hhttps://www.agora.io/en/products/signaling/) simplifies the development process for building real-time signaling solutions that scale with your web applications.
+The Agora Signaling SDK is straightforward in how it works: you initialize the SDK by creating a `client`, use that client to `subscribe` to a `channel`.
 Once in a `channel` use the `client` to publish messages into the channel, for all other users in the channel to receive.

 To implement the Agora Signaling SDK, create a new file [`agora-signaling.js`](agora-signaling.js) and import the `AgoraRTM` object from `agora-rtm-sdk`.
 Then we'll import each of the `exports` from [`ui.js`](ui.js).

 First, set up a constant for your Agora App ID and load that value from the environment file.
 Next, define the configuration for your `client` using `rtmConfig`.
 Leave the `token` empty since we make a call to our token server to get a fresh token once the page loads.

-Speaking of once the page loads, the majority our logic will happen onces the page loads, so we'll add an event listener for `DOMContentLoaded`, and designate the callback function as `async` so we can `await` promises and ui updates as needed.
+Since the majority of our logic will happen once the page loads, we'll add an event listener for `DOMContentLoaded` and add the core logic in the callback.
+We'll designate the callback function as `async` so we can `await` promises and UI updates as needed.

-One of the first things we do is generate the a unique Id for users.
-The Agora Signaling SDK usage is based on active unique user id's per month, so we want to make sure each user has a persistent unique id and aovid creating a new id everytime the use loads the page.
-For more details on this see [`GeneratingUniqueIDs.md`](GeneratingUniqueIDs.md).
+One of the first things we do is generate a unique ID for users.
+The Agora Signaling SDK usage is based on active unique user IDs per month, so we want to make sure each user has a persistent unique ID and avoid creating a new ID every time the user loads the page.
+For more details on this, see [`GeneratingUniqueIDs.md`](GeneratingUniqueIDs.md).

-Once we have a unique ID, we can fetch a token for that uid, update the `rtmConfig` and initialize the Agora Signaling SDK by creating a new `client`.
-Before we login or subscribe to any channel's we'll add the appropriate event listeners to the `client`.
-These listners will get called based on events from all the channels joined.
-Each event will provide details such as the channel type, channel name, publsher, and other relavent details based on the event type.
+Once we have a unique `userId`, we can fetch a token for that UID, update the `rtmConfig`, and initialize the Agora Signaling SDK by creating a new `client` using the `appID`, `userId`, and `rtmConfig`.
+Before we log in or subscribe to any channels, we'll add the appropriate event listeners to the `client`.
+These listeners will be called based on events from all the channels joined.
+Each event will provide details such as the channel type, channel name, publisher, and other relevant details based on the event type.

-> For more information about the event details see the [Event Listeners section of Agora Signaling API documentation](https://docs.agora.io/en/signaling/reference/api?platform=web#event-listeners).
+> For more information about the event details, see the [Event Listeners section of the Agora Signaling API documentation](https://docs.agora.io/en/signaling/reference/api?platform=web#event-listeners).

-After we've added the listerns we can use the `client` to connect to the Agora network using `login()`, once the client is logged in, we can add the 'Join' `<button />` element so users can subscribe to the channel.
+After we've added the listeners, we can use the `client` to connect to the Agora network using `login()`.
+Once the client is logged in, we can add the 'Join' `<button />` element so users can subscribe to the channel.

-Once users join a channel, we'll remove the 'Join' `<button />` element and let the `presence` event callback we set earlier handle filling the container with the `<div/>` elments representing the users in the channel.
+Once users join a channel, we'll remove the 'Join' `<button />` element and let the `presence` event callback we set earlier handle filling the container with the `<div />` elements representing the users in the channel.

 We'll add some event listeners for clicking on divs and tapping the space bar.
-When the local user triggers either of those events we'll create a message and publish it to the channel using the `client`.
-When the other users in the channel receive the `message` event, we'll parse the `message` payload and update the ui to either wiggle a div or scale it using the functions from [`ui.js`](ui.js).
+When the local user triggers either of those events, we'll create a message and publish it to the channel using the `client`.
+When the other users in the channel receive the `message` event, we'll parse the `message` payload and update the UI to either wiggle a div or scale it using the functions from [`ui.js`](ui.js).

 We'll also include a listener for the `Escape` key, so users can `unsubscribe` from the channel.
 This will also clear the container and display the 'Join' `<button />`.